nonflow/class/README.md

 ![NonFlow Logo](logo/nonflow.svg)

 This project implements a flexible command runner system that dynamically loads and executes commands from a YAML file.
-It includes functionality for interacting with various services such as Cloudflare, GitLab, GitHub, and Plesk.
+It includes functionality for interacting with various services such as Cloudflare, GitLab, GitHub, and Plesk, and stores the results in a SQLite database.

 ## Project Structure

 The project consists of the following main components:

 1. `runner.py`: The main script that loads commands from a YAML file and executes them.
+2. `runnerdb.py`: Handles database operations for storing and retrieving command results.
-2. `python/`: Directory containing service classes (e.g., CloudflareService, GitLabService, GitHubService, PleskService).
+3. `python/`: Directory containing service classes (e.g., CloudflareService, GitLabService, GitHubService, PleskService).
-3. `commands.yaml`: Contains the list of commands to be executed by the runner.
+4. `commands.yaml`: Contains the list of commands to be executed by the runner.
-4. `.private`: Stores sensitive information like API keys and tokens.
+5. `.private`: Stores sensitive information like API keys and tokens.
-5. `.env`: Contains environment variables for configuring file paths.
+6. `.env`: Contains environment variables for configuring file paths, database settings, and logging.
-6. `requirements.txt`: Lists the Python dependencies for the project.
+7. `requirements.txt`: Lists the Python dependencies for the project.
-7. `logo/`: Directory containing logo files for the project.
+8. `logo/`: Directory containing logo files for the project.
+9. `.logs`: Log file containing detailed execution logs.

 ## How It Works